Journal

 - Your head has the connections between them

-The agent is only as powerful as the data behind it.
-Deploy an agent on scattered data, you get scattered results.
-Deploy an agent on structured data, you get structured answers.
+The agent is only as powerful as the data behind it: deploy on scattered data, get scattered results.

 The _meta block pattern works for any business: